 - Can we meet you before we book you?

 Yes, this is essential!
 Your choice of wedding entertainment will have major impact on the success of your wedding reception.
-So you always should meet your DJ before you book them.
-Invite your potential wedding DJ to your home, or venue, maybe a coffee shop, or even a home office if they have one.
+So you always should meet your DJ before you book them – at your venue, maybe a coffee shop, the pub or even a home office if they have one.

 There are so many advantages to a meeting: You need to make sure you get on.
 You will be able to judge their professionalism and experience.
 You will gain a lot of information about your wedding entertainment, and most importantly your DJ will find out EXACTLY what you two want for a smooth and highly enjoyable wedding day.